 Okay, finally, we’re at the big one: external links.

 External links are links from websites other than your own.
 Google relies heavily on external links to determine how good a post is.
 And this makes sense.
-You can talk about yourself and your own skills all day long, but no one will believe you.
+You can talk about yourself and your skills all day, but no one will believe you.
 But as soon as other people begin bragging about you, others take notice.

 While producing incredible content may get you some links, the truth is, you are going to have to do some “link building.”
-This means reaching out to other website owners in the space to ask for links.
+This means contacting other website owners in the space to ask for links.
 For some great tips on getting these links, I like to read Backlinko.com.

-The above nine-point checklist may not include everything a person could know about SEO, but you’ll be miles ahead of the competition by simply following this checklist.
+The above nine-point checklist may not include everything a person could know about SEO, but simply following it will put you miles ahead of the competition.
 You will likely see your posts get significant SEO traffic.